 Boston.
 A city of history, culture, food, and yes, romance.
 It’s one of the most iconic New England destinations but it is also known beyond US shores, drawing visitors from across the globe.
-Each year, millions of people travel to Boston to experience its world class museums, amazing historical sites, and its thrilling sports scene.
-And amongst those visitors are couples looking for the sweeter side of Boston; those seeking a romantic Boston getaway for two.
+Each year, millions of people travel to Boston, Massachusetts to experience its world class museums, amazing historical sites, and its thrilling sports scene.
+And amongst those visitors are couples looking for the sweeter side of the city; those seeking activities for two and the most romantic things to do in Boston.
 With all it has to offer, Boston is indeed a fantastic destination for couples travel, especially for those seeking luxury combined with a variety of urban adventures.

 In early April, we spent our first wedding anniversary celebrating with a weekend in Boston.
 Having just moved to New England, we felt there could be no better city in which to toast to our first year as newlyweds.
 Combing our own itinerary along with research (plus expert advice from some friends who are Boston residents) we compiled what we think is a solid guide for a romantic weekend in Boston.
 From what to do & see, to where to eat and where to stay, this guide will help you have an amazing Boston getaway with your significant other.

 Romantic Things to Do in Boston: A Couple’s Getaway Guide

 A weekend in Boston barely scratches the surface of this city’s gems.
 But you can pack a lot into a few days…especially if you’re traveling around the US by plane, just fly right into Boston Logan Airport (BOS).

 Here are some of the highlights, what we consider to be the most romantic things to do in Boston.
 It’s good to note, too, that these Boston things to do aren’t limited only to pairs.
 If you’re exploring solo, you are likely to enjoy the vast majority of these sites.
 But we think couples visiting the city are especially likely to enjoy these suggestions.